 Dr. Hardy's passion for helping others led her to obtain degrees in social work from Morgan State and the Ohio State University (where she pledged Sigma Gamma Rho).
-Most recently Dr. Hardy's been giving back through Jack and Jill.
+Most recently Dr. Hardy's been giving back through Cumberland's own Sweet Tea Shakespeare.

 As a school social worker, she saw the difference that one person can make in the lives of children and their families.
 She also saw first-hand that everyone needs safe communities with opportunities to learn, build businesses, and thrive.
 To better advocate for families and neglected communities, she earned her PhD in Social Work from Morgan State.
 Dr. Hardy is a renowned expert on the role of religion and spirituality in social work and in creating stronger, healthier communities.
 She now teaches the next generation of social workers at Fayetteville State University.

 Everyone needs certain things to live a good life: a safe place to live; quality and affordable health care; high-quality schools; clean water.
 Many people get elected with big promises, but get to Raleigh and spend more time worrying about getting re-elected than serving the people they represent.
 It's time for a change.